 Issuers subject to a hostile bid may use a variety of means to deter or delay hostile bids.
-Historically, the most common approach in Canada has been the use of shareholder rights plans (or 'poison pills'), which unless waived or terminated, would dilute a hostile acquirer's voting rights and economic interest in the target.
+Historically, the most common approach in Canada has been the use of shareholder rights plans (or poison pills), which unless waived or terminated, would dilute a hostile acquirer's voting rights and economic interest in the target.
 However, the historic utility of shareholder rights plans (which were more prevalent in the context of historic 35-day deposit periods) has been muted as a result of the extension of the deposit period to 105 days.
 As a result, shareholder rights plans have become less prevalent, although the treatment of shareholder rights plans by Canadian securities regulators under a 105-day deposit period continues to evolve.
 Nevertheless, shareholder rights plans may still be useful in specific situations.
 Exempt bids, such as bids made through the normal course purchase and private agreement exemptions, are not subject to takeover bid rules.
-As such, shareholder rights plans can still be effective in situations where an exempt bid is launched, or to protect against 'creeping bids' where a substantial share position will be acquired through exemptions in order to avoid triggering the formal takeover bid rules.
+As such, shareholder rights plans can still be effective in situations where an exempt bid is launched, or to protect against creeping bids where a substantial share position will be acquired through exemptions to avoid triggering the formal takeover bid rules.

 There is recourse to the courts when disputes arise concerning hostile bids.
 If, for example, an issuer is subject to a hostile bid, they may challenge such bid on the basis of non-compliance with statutory requirements.
-Conversely, a bidder may seek redress for defensive actions taken by the target board to frustrate a bid, for example, on the basis of breach by the target issuer's directors of their fiduciary duties as outlined above (see question 7).
+Conversely, a bidder may seek redress for defensive actions taken by the target board to frustrate a bid, for example, on the basis of breach by the target issuer's directors of their fiduciary duties.

 In recent years, shareholder activism has been on the rise in Canada.
-The new takeover bid rules may result in acquirers that previously would have sought to acquire control of an issuer through a hostile bid, reconsidering such approach and instead consider acquiring control by means of a proxy contest.
+The new takeover bid rules may result in acquirers that previously would have sought to acquire control of an issuer through a hostile bid reconsidering this approach and, instead, acquiring control by means of a proxy contest.

-10 Break-up fees - frustration of additional bidders
+Break-up fees - frustration of additional bidders